OSGConnect/tutorial-bwa/README.md

 mkdir error
 mkdir results
 ```
+To store the aligned sequencing files in the `results` folder, we can add the `transfer_output_remaps` feature to our submit file.
+This feature allows us to specify a name and a path to save our output files in the format of "name = path/to/newNameFile".
+This feature also helps us keep an organized working space, rather than having all of our resulting sequencing files be saved to our /home directory.

 Once our submit file has been updated, we can update our script to look like and call it something like `bwa-alignment.sh`: